 Galway Wind Park

-The 174MW Galway Wind Park, co-owned by SSE Renewables and Greencoat Renewables, in Connemara’s Cloosh Valley, is Ireland’s largest and best performing onshore wind farm, generating more green energy than any other wind generation site on the island.
+The 174MW Galway Wind Park, co-owned by SSE Renewables and Greencoat Renewables, in Connemara’s Cloosh Valley, is one of Ireland’s largest onshore wind farms.

 Located south-west of Oughterard, Galway Wind Park comprises 58 Siemens 3MW wind turbines, each rated to the highest international standard and specifically engineered for the prevailing wind conditions at the Connemara site to optimise generation output performance.

-As a result, Galway Wind Park produces enough renewable energy every year to power over 140,000 Irish homes.
+As a result, Galway Wind Park produces enough renewable energy every year to power over 140,000^ Irish homes.
 This means Galway Wind Park can power more than the equivalent of every home in Galway city and county.
-In a typical year, the green energy produced at Galway Wind Park will offset over 175,000 tonnes of harmful CO2 emissions.
+In a typical year, the green energy produced at Galway Wind Park will offset over 140,000 metric tonnes of harmful CO2 emissions*.

 The Galway Wind Way is our range of recreational trails at Galway Wind Park.
 Our trails, which total 48km across six distinct routes, are designed to be fun for the whole family, from the experienced explorer to the Sunday stroller (or roller – check out our buggy and wheelchair-accessible route!)